 At the Cathedral, we value the opportunity to work with couples thankful to God for their love for each other and wanting to ask God's blessing for the years ahead.

 Holy Trinity Cathedral has five different worship spaces available for your wedding.

 Please click the box below to view the Wedding Booklet for all information about worship spaces and everything you need to know about holding your wedding at Holy Trinity Cathedral.

-To enquire about holding a wedding at Holy Trinity Cathedral, please fill out the Wedding Enquiry Form above and send the completed form to the Cathedral wedding administrator at .
+To enquire about holding a wedding at Holy Trinity Cathedral, please fill out the Wedding Enquiry Form below and send the completed form to the Cathedral wedding administrator at email@example.com.

 The grief of the death of a loved one is one of life's greatest challenges.
 It is our privilege to support you on that journey of saying goodbye.

 The clergy at Holy Trinity Cathedral are available to meet and pray with you, and to assist in the planning of a funeral service.
 The Cathedral offers several venues for funeral or memorial services - the Cathedral Nave or Chancel, the Bishop Selwyn Chapel, or St Mary's-in-Holy Trinity.
 In addition, St Stephen's Chapel, Judge's Bay, can accommodate small funerals.

 Funeral services are based on the Order of Service in A New Zealand Prayer Book /He Karakia Mihinare O Aotearoa.
 At the heart of that service is an expression of Christian hope.
 The introduction to the service says Christians have always believed that there is hope in death, as in life, and that there is renewed life in Christ after death.